klm-lab/store/README.md

     * Override by key and value

 Please use them with caution.<br>
-They are designed to be fired on any change in your store.<br>
+They are designed to be fired on any change that would compromise their sensitive data.<br>
 Do not use them to update the UI, instead use <a href="#events">EVENTS</a> or
 <a href="#use-the-store">YOUR STORE</a>
 > [!WARNING]
 > Never use interceptors to update your UI.
-Interceptors are safety provider and are fired on store changes
+Interceptors are safety provider and are fired on sensitive data changes

 ### Add an interceptor